Belt Sander vs Orbital Sander: Which is Better for Your Needs?

 Stationary Belt Sander

 True to their name, these wood sanders are best used on a workbench while in a stationary position.
-You must keep this belt sander variation on a stable base if you don’t want it to move around inaccurately.
+It’s crucial to make sure this type of belt sander is firmly anchored; otherwise, it can move around unpredictably.

 Large and flat surfaces may require buying bigger stationary belt sanders with a stand, but benchtop models are sufficient for regular tasks.